EDUCATION

 The amount of the scholarship will be determined by the interest earned during the previous tax year, which has historically averaged between $3,000 - $4,000. *The annual dollar amount will be provided to the Enterprise High School Guidance Counselor on a year-to-year basis.

-This grant is available to all instructors of the Enterprise City Schools, and awards up to $2,500 each year.
+This grant is available to all instructors of the Enterprise City Schools and awards up to $2,500 each year.
 The grants are based on creative and original ideas that promote innovative activities and motivate students.
 Applications are made available in January, with a submission deadline of March 31st.
+The Chamber’s Workforce Education Committee Chairman, Angela Brockman, encourages teachers to think of their most innovative ideas, draft a plan, and apply for a future Innovative Teaching Grant.